relign-ai/relign/README.md

 ## Contributing (Ranked by Urgency)

-1. **Bug Fixes**
-   - Poor memory scheduling (vLLM server shutdowns when switching between episode generation and policy training)

-2. **Refactors**
-   - Some files exceed 1000 lines, especially in episode generation and inference strategies.
-Any obvious and simple refactors are always welcome.

 3. **Episode Generators / Tasks**
    - We would encourage everyone to add new (novel) tasks and environments to the library on which we can test post-training methods.
 Some inspiration below:
      - Coding